rpkraemer/odiunit-11g/README.md

 A simple framework to testing ODI (Oracle Data Integrator) scenarios in Java code.

-# builing and contributing
+# building and contributing

 In order to build and/or contribute to this project, you have to clone this repository:

 	git clone https://github.com/rpkraemer/odiunit-11g.git

+after cloning, run the command:

+	mvn clean eclipse:eclipse

-after cloning, import the project into your Eclipse.
+and import the project into your Eclipse.

 ### Oracle Data Integrator required library to compile

-Because this software uses some Oracle Data Integrator SDK libraries, you must add this library directly from your ODI installation to the odi-unit-11g build path on Eclipse.
+Because this software uses some Oracle Data Integrator SDK libraries, you must add one library directly from your ODI installation to the odi-unit-11g build path on Eclipse.

-Its location path is:
+ODI libraries location:

 	<ODI_HOME>/oracledi.sdk/lib